rcy1314/nand/README.md

 Copyright Notice
 ----

-The developers do not own images in this project.
+Developers do not own images or any information by using.

 License
 ----